 The patent application provides details on the use of beacons within different points in a merchant’s store to transmit data to a device in response to connecting with those beacons.

-The patent itself is aimed at helping Google to understand what the inside of the store might look like, to help map out people’s locations within a store.
+The local search patent itself is aimed at helping Google to understand what the inside of the store might look like, to help map out people’s locations within a store.
 The patent does tell us that users may be given an opportunity to opt out of personally identifiable information being collected about them.
 The system could also be set up so that no personally identiable information is collected about them, and their geographic location might be gneeralized when location information is obtained about them.

 It does seem pretty invasive, I think it was a good call on Google’s part to terminate the program.